What is talent management?

 You are most likely to hear the term ‘talent management’ at performance review time in your organisation.
 It’s often used to describe when ‘talent’ discussions take place behind closed doors so that managers can identify the organisation’s “key talent” and “future leaders”.

 However, talent management is a wider term, that encompasses everything from the way you are recruited into the organisation through to your career development and progression internally.
-A good talent management strategy enables the organisation to attract the right people, helping them develop their capabilities, to keep them engaged and motivated so they are less likely to leave.
+A good talent management strategy enables the organisation to attract the right people, helping them develop their capabilities and to keep them engaged and motivated, so they are less likely to leave.